richardcavell/wrap/Readme.txt

 characters.
 It also handles extremely long lines.

 To build, type "make".
 To run, run the "wrap" program in the top-level directory.
-For options, run the program with the option --help.
+To see the options, run the program with the option --help.